vip306/IDS-Module1-alt3-New/chapter6.md

 *** =instructions

-Now extend the code from exercise 2 and 3 to report the weight of the woman whose height is 60 inches with weight rates lower than 2.
+Now extend the code from exercise 2 and 3 to report the weight of the women whose height is 60 inches with weight rates lower than 2.
 For example: `low & food$courses=="Deserts"`, would give us the deserts from the courses variable in the food dataset.